Patriots’ Stephon Gilmore Explains How He Acquired No. 24 From Cyrus Jones

 Gilmore acquired the number from fellow Patriots cornerback Cyrus Jones, who didn’t need much convincing to switch to No. 41 by the sound of things.

-“I just asked him could we do it,” Gilmore said.
+“I just asked him could we do it,” Gilmore said Thursday.
 “We just came to the conclusion that we were going to switch, and he was (down) to do it, so I was happy for it.”

 When the Patriots acquired safety Adrian Wilson four years ago, he gave then-Patriots cornerback Kyle Arrington a year’s supply of diapers for the No. 24.
 Gilmore didn’t have to pay up to get the number from Jones.